Go to the Students section

 The broad aims of the Forum are to:

 Members usually meet over lunch on a regular basis and it is an opportunity for LGBTQ+ staff to get to know colleagues from across the University.

-A small steering group (consisting of Forum members), with the assistance of the HR Business Partnership Manager (EDI), will determine key issues that require discussion and action.
+A small steering group (consisting of Forum members), with the assistance of the EDI Adviser (Staff), will determine key issues that require discussion and action.
 Meetings will be arranged as necessary and the Forum will organise at least one event each year eg during LGBTQ+ History Month.

 The Forum may also assist in prioritising issues and actions relevant to LGBTQ+ staff in liaison with the Equality, Diversity and Inclusion Advisory Group.